Nevada has strict privacy laws. We do not accept driver history requests by telephone or email.

 The DMV's Online Driver History printout is easy, fast and secure.
-Have your Nevada driver license or ID card ready and get it online.
+Have your Nevada driver license or ID card ready.

 |In Person & Kiosks||

-You may receive a 3-year, School Bus or 10-year history from self-service kiosks at larger DMV offices and a number of private locations.
+You may receive a 3-year, School Bus or 10-year history from self-service kiosks at larger DMV offices and a number of partner locations.
 See Kiosk Services.

 DMV Records Section

 Information about traffic crashes and convictions become part of your driving record.
 Traffic violations that occur in other states are added to your Nevada driving record if they result in a conviction.

 Most violations are reported to your insurance company and employers for 3 years.
 A driver license suspension or revocation will be reported indefinitely if the license is not reinstated.

 Information on most serious violations is available to all 50 state DMV's for a period of ten years after the conviction or license reinstatement.

-Convictions remain on file indefinitely with the court which handled the case and in state and local criminal history files.
+Convictions remain on file with the court which handled the case and in state and local criminal history files.
 Time limits and changes in your driving record do not affect these records in any way.
-The Nevada DPS General Services Division maintains Nevada criminal history records.
+The Nevada DPS Records, Communications and Compliance Division maintains Nevada criminal history records.